 Texas Criminal Defense Lawyers Association, 1997 – Present | Member

 National Association of Criminal Defense Lawyers Association, 1997 – Present

 American Immigration Lawyers Association, 2004

 Harris County Criminal Defense Lawyers Association, 1997 – Present

 The moments after an officer pulls you over for a DWI can be disorienting.
 However, it is important to take the following steps to protect yourself and the outcome of your future trial.

-If you are facing DWI charges in Houston or the surrounding areas, the Law Office of David A. Breston can help defend your side of the story.
-Our criminal defense law firm has significant experience representing clients in their DWI cases and will work closely with you to craft creative strategies to combat your claim.
+If you are facing DWI charges in the greater Houston area, the Law Office of David A. Breston can help defend your side of the story.
+Our criminal defense attorneys have significant experience representing clients in their DWI cases and will work closely with you to craft creative defense strategies to combat your claim.

 Our defense law firm is happy to meet with you to discuss your case and legal options.
 Contact our DWI lawyers today to schedule your free consultation at our downtown Houston offices.

 In the state of Texas, it is illegal to drive under the influence of alcohol or drugs.
 The state considers you intoxicated if you ingest alcohol, drugs, or any other substance that alters your mental or physical faculties to the point that you are impaired.
 If you operate a vehicle while intoxicated, you could face significant penalties.